-Set out on your own around other activities or as you desire; with 500 acres to explore you can walk for as long or as little as you like each day, and easily link to the largest trekking network in Argentina (within the National Park), with no need for transfers.
+Make your tracks as you desire; with 500 acres to explore you can walk for as long or as little as you like each day, and easily link to the largest trekking network in Argentina (within the National Park) with no need for transfers.
 Peuma Hue is also strategically located on the Huella Andina long distance trail; a chain of trekking paths, shelters and a myriad of services on the backbone of the North Patagonian Andes.
 Take a more peaceful walk through the ancient valley, or follow the sound of gushing water as you trek towards different waterfalls which are so pure that you can drink the water.

 There are several planned hikes that you can book onto, meeting different interests, lengths and levels of difficulty.
 You will be provided with sketches and details of different highlights along the way, whilst trails are also marked with coloured ribbons to make them easier to follow.